 Amrita Krishnan, M.D., Director, Judy and Bernard Briskin Center for Multiple Myeloma Research

-For these reasons, treatment at City of Hope begins with leading-edge diagnostics, performed by world-renowned hematopathologists who are well versed in knowledge about the entire spectrum of this disease.
+For these reasons, treatment at City of Hope begins with leading-edge diagnostics, performed by world-renowned hematopathologists who are well versed in the entire spectrum of this disease.
 This combination of experience, next-generation technology and talent is why City of Hope is known for improved survival rates in myeloma patients, especially those in the advanced stages or were previously misdiagnosed for this disease.

 Myeloma is diagnosed using various tests, including:

 - Blood and urine tests: These are usually the first tests performed for a myeloma diagnosis.

 - Bone marrow aspiration and biopsy: This involves taking a small sample of marrow cells from inside the bone and looking at them under a microscope.